wp-plugins/constant-contact-widget/readme.txt

 == Description ==

-Constant Contact Widget adds a really lightweight, clean and simple widget that collects email addresses to a contact list in your Constant Contact account.
+Constant Contact Widget is a really lightweight, clean and simple widget that collects email addresses to a contact list in your Constant Contact account<sup>1</sup>.

 * PageSpeed optimized with minimized HTML and inlined javascript (entire widget adds about 1200 bytes).
+* Ajax form submission - no page refresh and minimizes spam.
 * Cross-browser compliant javascript with no dependencies (no jQuery required).
 * Lightweight code (~120 lines of PHP code) that does not slow down your site.
-* Ajax form submission - no page refresh and minimizes spam.
-* No advertising or links.
+* Clean and simple, with no spurious text, images, advertising or links.
-* No CSS so you can style it your own.
+* No CSS so you can style it to match your theme.
+* Does not send any information to our servers or any other third party servers, it only interfaces with Constant Contact<sup>2</sup>.

+Constant Contact Widget lets you setup:

+* Title for the Constant Contact widget
+* Description
+* Text for the submit button
+* Constant Contact list to add the email address to
+* Option to request first and last name
+* Display a thank you message or redirect to a URL upon successful submission to Constant Contact

-* Supports multiple Constant Contact widgets with separate settings (eg. you can specify a different Constant Contact list for each widget).
+Constant Contact Widget supports multiple widgets each with separate settings - for example, you can specify a different Constant Contact list for each Constant Contact widget.

-Note: Constant Contact account required.
+<sup>1</sup> Constant Contact account required.

+<sup>2</sup> This plugin connects to Constant Contact API at ccprod.roving.com, note that Roving Software (roving.com) is the parent company of Constant Contact.

 == Installation ==